utreexo/biptreexo/utreexo-accumulator-bip.md

 `proof` is an inclusion proof for elements in the accumulator.
 It's comprised of two fields:
   - `targets` are the positions of the elements being proven.
 Represented as a vector of uint64.
   - `proof` are the hashes needed to hash the roots.
-Represented as a `[]hash`.
-- `proof.proof` MUST be in ascending order.
+Represented as a `[]hash`. `proof` MUST be in ascending order.
 The proof is considered invalid otherwise.

 # Specification